 Occupational health and safety systems, travel safety instructions, and crises management guidelines are aimed at protecting Wärtsilä employees.
-Appropriate insurances are in place for the personnel, and to emphasise the importance of employee safety, the Board of Management has decided on a corporate level target for zero lost time injuries.
+Appropriate insurances are in place for the personnel, and to emphasise the importance of employee safety, the Board of Management has decided on a corporate level target of zero lost time injuries.
 A specific Zero Injury project exists for this purpose, and the target is a part of the company’s sustainability programme.
-During 2014, a near-miss reporting system, WeCare, was implemented worldwide in order to manage information related to incidents that can threaten the safety, health and security of our employees and operations, as well as the environment.
-This IT solution itself does not alone improve performance, but it provides a guide to identifying causes of incidents and taking proper actions in a systematic way.
+During 2015, the near-miss reporting system, WeCare, has been actively used worldwide in order to manage information related to incidents that can threaten the safety, health and security of the company’s employees and operations, as well as the environment.
+This IT solution itself does not alone improve performance, but it does provide a guide for identifying the causes of incidents and for taking all appropriate actions in a systematic way.

 None of Wärtsilä’s major locations are situated in natural disaster areas.
 Catastrophic peril related scenarios are identified, and where necessary, exposures are mitigated by, for example, elevating sites above the flood risk level or by constructing flood dikes.
 For Wärtsilä’s main sites, business impact analyses have been conducted and continuity plans created to cover both property and business interruption risks.